 - Seek formal approval of the enhanced plan, noting the alternative adapted standard plan should funding from the Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (with the Scheme) will be applied to Cloncreen Bog.
 This will take account of peat depths, topography, drainage, hydrological modelling and windfarm infrastructure.
 (See map for an indicative view of the application of different rehabilitation methodologies).
-Rehabilitation measures will also take account of the wind farm construction, future post-construction reinstatement work and associated site infrastructure drainage. - Carry out a hydrology and drainage management assessment of the proposed enhanced rehabilitation measures.
+Rehabilitation measures will also take account of the wind farm construction, future post-construction reinstatement work and associated site infrastructure drainage.

-- An Archaeological Impact Appraisal (AIA) will be undertaken.
-This will carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-Incorporate the results of this appraisal into the rehabilitation plan to minimise known archaeological disturbance, where possible. - Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary, existing land agreements and the proposed Water Supply Project - Eastern and Midlands Region There are no known rights of way at Cloncreen bog. - Carry out a review of remaining milled peat stocks.
+- A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures was carried out. - An Archaeological Impact Appraisal (AIA) was carried out.
+This reviewed known archaeology and carried out an archaeological impact appraisal of the proposed rehabilitation.
+The results of this appraisal has been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where needed. - A review of issues that may constrain rehabilitation such as known rights of way, turbary, existing land agreements and the proposed Water Supply Project Eastern and Midlands Region was carried out.
+There are no known rights of way at Cloncreen bog. - A review of remaining milled peat stocks was carried out.
 There are several old peat stock piles on site that will not be removed and be decommissioned.
-Appendix XIII provides details of the proposed decommissioning and reinstatement procedure for remaining peat stock on site. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, such as the presence of sensitive ground-nesting bird breeding species (e.g. ringed plover or lapwing) or marsh fritillary butterfly larval webs, etc. The scheduling of rehabilitation operations will be adapted, if needed.
-Surveys will be scoped and carried out based on the baseline ecological survey and previous knowledge of sites. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment (AA) of the Rehabilitation Plan will be undertaken.
-The rehabilitation plan considered and has incorporated any required mitigation measures from the AA documentation prepared for the permitted energy developments and for the delivery of the rehabilitation and decommissioning across the site. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+Appendix XIII provides details of the proposed decommissioning and reinstatement procedure for remaining peat stock on site. - An ecological appraisal of the potential impacts of the planned rehabilitation, such as the presence of sensitive ground-nesting bird breeding species (e.g. ringed plover or lapwing) or marsh fritillary butterfly larval webs, etc was carried out.
+The scheduling of rehabilitation operations will be adapted, if needed.
+Surveys will be scoped and carried out based on the baseline ecological survey and previous knowledge of sites. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan was carried out.
+(Note that an AA screening of Concreen has been carried out and the rehab plan has screened out at Stage 1). - See Cloncreen Bog Decommissioning and Rehabilitation Plan Addendum 1 for more details of the AA screening conclusion. - Track implementation and enforcement of the relevant IPC Licence conditions, and other environmental control measures during the implantation of the rehabilitation plan.